 If you want the look of wood, without any worry of water penetration, there are a few options.

-Water resistant and available in bright colours, rubber is the perfect choice for the children’s or family bathroom flooring.
+The bold and bright patterns available are ideal for a family bathroom while neutral coloured and wood-effect collections offer a more grown-up design.
 It looks great with white walls and sanitaryware, for a fun look that can be easily evolved.

 Rubber flooring could cost anywhere between £30–60/m².